zoeskan/MCB185/README.md

 ```

 Working with people is very different from copy-pasting code from the Internet.
-If you take answers from the Internet without attribution, it is considered
+If you copy-paste without attribution, it is considered plagiarism.
+In this
-plagiarism.
-If you take answers from the Internet and state where you got the
-information, it is not plagiarism.
-However, it's also not recommended.

-In this course, you are not allowed to use any concept unless it has been
+course, you are not allowed to use any concept unless it has been introduced in
-introduced in a previous or current unit.
-Looking up answers on the Internet
+a previous or current unit.
+Getting answers from the Internet, AI, or a more
-will frequently end with code that you're not allowed to use.
-Programs with
-_illegal_ solutions will be penalized.
-Programs with plagiarism will be
+advanced programmer will frequently result in ILLEGAL code.
+If you turn in
+illegal code, you will be penalized, and if that code is also plagiarized, your
-reported to student judicial affairs.
+misconduct will be sent to student judicial affairs.

 In general, resist copy-paste.
 Typing words helps you remember what you did
 later.
 Copy-paste is one of the worst ways to learn how to program.
 Also,